-Explain that this activity is a bit like a relay race, but speed is not important-mindful balance is.
+Explain that this activity is a bit like a relay race, but speed is not important.
+Mindful balance is.
 Introduce the terms balance, steady, and stable.
 Tell youth that each member of the team will get a chance to walk with the spoonful from the beginning point to the end point.
-If each team does not have an even number of participants, choose someone who will go twice.
+If each team does not have an even number of youth, choose a youth who will go twice.